 - Purpose Trusts Act 1996

 In addition, being a common law jurisdiction, there is a considerable amount of case law (mainly English) which is persuasive authority for the Manx courts.
-The distinctions between English law and Manx trust law arise principally from the fact that the Isle of Man has not adopted certain provisions of English trust law, for example, those relating to restrictions on accumulation of income.
+The distinctions between English law and Manx trust law are mainly due to the fact that the Isle of Man has not adopted certain provisions of English trust law, for example, those relating to restrictions on accumulation of income.

 Appeal from the Isle of Man courts is to the Privy Council in London.

-Trusts do not need to be registered unless they involve real estate on the island, when settlements inter vivos must be registered.
-However, Unit Trusts (Collective Investment Schemes) are subject to various special requirements under the Financial Supervision Act 1988 (since consolidated into the Financial Services Act 2008).
+Trusts do not need to be registered unless they involve property on the island, when inter vivos settlements must be registered.
+However, unit trusts (collective investment schemes) are subject to various special requirements under the Financial Supervision Act 1988 (which was consolidated into the Financial Services Act 2008).
 There is no stamp duty.

 There are no statutory accounting or auditing requirements and there is no need to file tax returns.
 It is possible to obtain an advance clearance from the relevant registry based on a draft trust deed so that the identity of the settlor and the beneficiaries can be kept totally confidential.